Alvee011/Octane-vs-LPG/README.md

+Its primary purpose is to allow users to input details about their vehicle's travel distance, Octane mileage, and current fuel prices for both Octane and LPG.
+Based on this input, it calculates and compares the total running costs for both fuel types, highlighting the potential monetary savings if LPG is used.
+It also provides a detailed breakdown of these calculations.

-**Objective:** Develop a calculator that computes and compares the running costs of a car using Octane versus LPG.
-The calculator should clearly display the potential monetary savings achieved by using LPG for a given distance.
+**Objective:** The calculator clearly displays the potential monetary savings achieved by using LPG for a given distance.

 **User Inputs:**
-1. Total Kilometers Traveled:
-Description: The total distance the car will travel.
+1. Total Kilometers Traveled: The total distance the car will travel.
 Type: Numeric (e.g., 1000)
 Example Label: "Total Distance (km)"
-2. Car Mileage on Octane:
-Description: The fuel efficiency of the car when running on Octane.
+2. Car Mileage on Octane: The fuel efficiency of the car when running on Octane.
 Type: Numeric (e.g., 10 for 10 km per liter)
 Example Label: "Octane Mileage (km/L)"
-3. Octane Price per Liter:
-Description: The current price of Octane per liter.
+3. Octane Price per Liter: The current price of Octane per liter.
 Type: Numeric
 Default Value: 122 (tk)
 Example Label: "Octane Price (tk/L)"
-4. LPG Price per Liter:
-Description: The current price of LPG per liter.
+4. LPG Price per Liter: The current price of LPG per liter.
 Type: Numeric
 Default Value: 67 (tk)
 Example Label: "LPG Price (tk/L)"

 **Calculation Logic:**

-1. Octane Cost Calculation:

-Calculate liters of Octane needed: octane_liters = total_km_traveled / car_mileage_on_octane
+1. Octane Cost Calculation: Calculate liters of Octane needed: octane_liters = total_km_traveled / car_mileage_on_octane
 Calculate total cost for Octane: total_octane_cost = octane_liters * octane_price_per_liter
 LPG Mileage Calculation: